-In March 2019, Katia launched !N_K o L //\\ B a new and innovative composer producer series bringing together pioneering, established and emerging composer producers, to collaborate in various studios and pop-up locations, whilst utilising the studio as an instrument – a laboratory – for the experimentation of sound, and as a compositional tool.
+In 2019, Katia launched !N_K o L //\\ B a new and innovative composer-producer series bringing together pioneering, established and emerging composer-producers to collaborate in various iconic studios and pop-up locations.
+Each series sees a new guest pioneer and group joining her; together, they embark on the journey of making an album through improvisation and exploration of the studio as an instrument, building a global network through musical collaborations – one album and city at a time.

 Evidence of Time Travel

 An album by John Foxx and Steve D’Agostino

 A graphic novel by Karborn

 (Images: Electri_City Conference, Dusseldorf, October 2016)

 Vinyl – SOLD OUT